htnmtinghtn35/500lines/README.md

 types of buildings during her training.
-Equally, every programmer ought to know how a compiler turns text into instructions, how a spreadsheet updates cells, and how a database efficiently persists data.

-Previous books in the AOSA series have done this by describing the high-level architecture of several mature open-source projects.
+Equally, every programmer ought to know how a compiler turns text into instructions, how a spreadsheet updates Previous books in the AOSA series have done this by describing the high-level architecture of several mature open-source projects.
 While the lessons learned from those stories are valuable, they are sometimes difficult to absorb for